shlomiassaf/ngrid/apps/ngrid-docs-app/content/features/built-in-plugins/detail-row/detail-row.md

 ---

-W> Currently not compatible with virtual scroll, make sure virtual scroll is not enabling on the table when detail rows are used

 The detail row plugin enable the toggling of an additional row, right next to (after) a parent row.

 The detail row will get access to the parent row's context but it can display anything.